Getty & iStock controlled-vocabulary keywords in seconds. Not nights.

 Honest pricing.
 No tricks.

 Buy a credit pack and use it whenever you like.
-1 credit = 1 file, and credits never expire.
+1 credit per photo, 2 per video (2 and 3 with Varied context) — and credits never expire.

 Starter